Friday, 30 December 2022

 Ms Marmalade: Aka Marmo for short, she is a bush elephant whom Ki Gor finally befriended when he was looking out for illegal loggers.

-The Mabira Gang: a chimpanzee gang, which roams through the semi deciduous jungles of Kibale.
+The Kibale Gang: a chimpanzee gang, which roams through the semi deciduous jungles of Kibale.

 Other uneasy allies

-The Silver Witch: The Silver Witch is herself an Irish castaway who has founded a cult in this variant.
+The Silver White Witch: The Silver White Witch is herself an Irish castaway who has been enslaved in this variant.

 My reasonable translation of a great review about Life In The Mountains: Mountain Literature